ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/getting-started/index.md

 {: .body}
-Welcome!
-To get you started, let’s go over the automotive datasets we’ve made available for you through the Ticketmaster APIs.
+Welcome to the Ticketmaster API!
+To get you started, we'll go over the **live events core datasets** we’ve made available to you.
 Once you [register for a key](https://live-livenation.devportal.apigee.com/user/login), you will be able to access the following datasets:

 {: .double-margin}